Last Updated on February 11, 2022 by Bruce

 Stage 3: You’re having difficulty thinking and speaking.
 You may experience stumbling as you try to move about.
 Your shivering may have stopped.
 Your bodies core temperature has dropped below 89.6 degrees; you are in danger of passing out and dying.
 In stage 3 you need to warm up immediately and should seek medical assistance.

 11. Finally; always let your deer hunting partners or family know where you plan to hunt and when to expect you back.
 Accidents can and do happen.
 Carry a cell phone or walkie-talkie on you.
 Do not put it in your backpack, you may have an accident and not have it by you.
+If you get stuck up on deer hunting stand (when your ladder breaks) you may not be able to get down.
 Also, in cold weather, keep it close to your body to keep it warm and operable.
 Stay safe and have fun deer hunting in the cold; it can be rewarding.